Church-Army/coedata/README.md

 Services](https://www.churchofengland.org/about/data-services) team.
 Data sources include:

-- [x] Parish-level 2021 census data
+- Parish, diocese and national-level 2021 census data (Updated November 2024)
-- [x] A database of Churches, Parishes, Dioceses and other geographies (Updated November 2024)
+- A database of Churches, Parishes, Dioceses and other geographies (Updated November 2024)
-- [ ] ~~Parish-level data from the 2019 Index of Multiple Deprivation~~
+- Parish-level data from the 2019 Index of Multiple Deprivation (Updated November 2024)
-  (pending)

-2021 Census topics made available by coedata include:

-- Number of usual residents in households and communal establishments
-- Country of birth
-- Age by 5 year age bands
-- Ethnic group
-- Religion
-- General health
-- Social Classification (NS-SeC)
-- Economic activity status
-- Highest level of qualification
-- Households by deprivation dimensions
-- Household language
-- Accommodation type
-- Car or van availability
-- Tenure
-- Household composition

 ## Installation